 Inhaling, firm arm and abdominal muscles.
 Lift the side ribs up away from the floor.
 Let hips and legs remain on the floor.
 Press on a block (if needed) with the upper hand.

-- Hold both side ribs up until your back feels tired on the convex side.
+- Hold both side ribs up until your back or convex side feels so tired you cannot continue.

 - Slowly release.